-I have a long standing history with the papers I use, having visited Florence Italy as a student in 1993.
-I was lucky enough to be able to try out many amazing papers and peruse lots of lovely artworks in Florence which was an artists delight.
-I bought back with me a selection of papers to experiment with and try.
+I have a long standing history with the paper I use, since visting Florence Italy as a student in 1993.
+I was lucky enough to be able to try out many amazing drawing and watercolour papers in Florence which was an artists delight.
+I bought back with me a selection to experiment with and try.

 There are quite a few different types of Fabriano paper and my favourite is an off white, mid weight, hot pressed variant which has a deckled edge.
-You can see a photo fo me cutting the paper and a close up of the wonderful deckled edge below.
+You can see a photo of me cutting the paper above and a close up of the wonderful deckled edge below.
 For larger portraits I use Fabriano Artistico Hot Pressed which comes on a roll.
 This means I can work to a much larger size, which is useful for large pencil portraits with multiple pets in.

 The Artistico paper is much thicker in weight at 300gsm so it is less likely to crease.
 We use a plan chest to keep all of our papers and canvases in and it's perfect for storing all of my papers.
 The Fabriano paper is fairly expensive to buy so keeping it pristine for commissions is essential.